 Players have access to various map locations accessible by subway trains, more of which open up as clues are uncovered and puzzles are solved.
 The puzzles themselves use inventory and exploration, as well as experimentation with devices found in the environment.
 There are also dialogue choices during conversations, and a few action sequences during key moments.

 The art style emulates certain comic book styles, with slightly exaggerated, emotive faces.
-There are some photorealistic touches, such as the bitmapped photographic frames used during telephone message sequences (which is jarring when you consider that the same people who leave messages for you have comic book-style equivalent faces when you meet them in person).
+There are some photorealistic touches, such as the bitmapped photographic frames used during telephone message sequences.

 Some of the puzzles and events are also time-based.
 Players must pay attention to a clock and calendar in the upper-right portion of the screen.
-You will, for example, have a date scheduled for a day and time, and your date expects you to arrive promptly.
+Players will, for example, have a date scheduled for a day and time, and it is up to players to arrive on time.